shaunak27/grain-clip/README.md

 ## Annotations

-We will make the synthetic annotations used in our paper available soon.
+We will make the synthetic annotations for CC3M and CC12M used in our paper available soon.

 ## License